anshumandwivediusa/java-notes/java_basics_and_oops/README.md

 <tr><td>Compiler provides a default constructor if you don't have any constructor.</td><td>Method is not provided by compiler in any case.</td></tr>
 <tr><td>Constructor name must be same as the class name.</td><td> Method name may or may not be same as class name.</td></tr>
 </tbody></table>

+📘 finalize() – Key Points
+Definition → Inherited from Object, signature: protected void finalize() throws Throwable { }.

+Purpose → Intended for releasing non‑memory resources (files, sockets), not memory cleanup.

+Invocation → Called by GC before object removal, but no guarantee it will run.

+Single Call → Executed at most once per object; exceptions inside don’t prevent GC.

+Resurrection → Object can revive itself once in finalize(), but only once.

+Chaining → Subclass must explicitly call super.finalize(); not automatic.

+Modern Status → Deprecated since Java 9, removed in Java 18+.

+Use try‑with‑resources or implement AutoCloseable instead.

 ## Types of Inheritance (Supported through Class)